 When a new company is formed, the number and value of shares need to be determined.

 The value of the shares is entirely nominal given that the company has no value on incorporation.
 Typically, you might issue one hundred shares of a nominal value of £1.

 Our advice is to allocate plenty of shares.
 Just in case you need to sell or transfer any of the share capital in the future.

 There is also the option to allocate different classes of shares with different control and voting rights.
 This tends to get a bit technical but can be worth it if you have a mixture of passive and active shareholders.

 Salaries or Dividends

 Only shareholders are entitled to draw dividends from the company.

-In most small businesses the directors are also shareholders, so many small business owners chose to pay themselves a salary of approximately £10k which uses up their tax free personal allowance, and then take any additional remuneration as dividends.
+In most small businesses the directors are also shareholders, so many small business owners choose to pay themselves a salary of approximately £10k which uses up their tax-free personal allowance, and then take any additional remuneration as dividends.